 Halloween in Canada

 Halloween is one of North America’s most popular holidays and it’s easy to see why.
 Costumes, candy, decorations, and haunted houses are all part of this fun and spooky celebration that everyone loves to participate in.
-If it all sounds a bit unusual, don’t worry, here is everything you need to know for this autumn holiday that occurs every October 31.
+If it all sounds a bit unusual, don’t worry, this blog post will explore a brief history of Halloween, how it’s celebrated in Canada, as well as the most popular costumes and fun activities to do during this autumn holiday.
 Read on and experience Canadian culture first-hand!

 A Brief History of Halloween